 And what made you want to direct?

 Yeah, because of the scripts.
-True Romance is one of my favorite scripts.
+True Romance is one of my favourite scripts.

 I love Brad Pitt’s cameo in that.